yunwei37/component-model/design/mvp/Binary.md

 * The "parses as a URL" condition is defined by executing the [basic URL parser] with `char(b)*` as *input*, no optional parameters and non-fatal validation errors (which coincides with definition of `URL` in JS and `rust-url`).
-* Validation requires any exported `sortidx` to have a valid `externdesc` (which disallows core sorts other than `core module`).
-When the optional `externdesc` immediate is present, validation requires it to be equal to the inferred `externdesc` of the `sortidx` (where equality judges a type and the `typeidx` of an export of that type (via `eq` or `sub`) equivalent).
+* Validation requires any exported `sortidx` to have a valid `externtype` (which disallows core sorts other than `core module`).
+When the optional `externtype` immediate is present, validation requires it to be equal to the inferred `externtype` of the `sortidx` (where equality judges a type and the `typeidx` of an export of that type (via `eq` or `sub`) equivalent).
 * The `name` fields of `externname` must be unique among imports and exports, respectively.
 The `URL` fields of `externname` (that are present) must